 Mounting alarm as my screen time more than doubles in the span of a week.
 I wonder how many messages I can send to my family’s group text before they stage an intervention.
 But at this point too much news feels better than no news because things are changing so quickly.
 And as an immunologist who follows many immunologists, virologists, and epidemiologists on Twitter (and the only member of my family who is a scientist or uses Twitter), I feel obligated to be the information ambassador.
 Every errand I convince my parents not to run is a small victory.
 I add their local newspaper to my rotation, nervously checking the number of cases in their area while wondering when their governor will issue a stay-at-home order.

 My brother in New York City is eager to take my advice despite my long history as his know-it-all big sister.
-After 6 years of wondering what my thesis research will amount to, it feels good to know that my expertise is marginally valuable.
-An NYC-based friend with a mild fever and cough sends me a google doc where he’s been documenting his symptoms.
+After six years of wondering what my thesis research will amount to, it feels good to know that my expertise is marginally valuable.
+A NYC-based friend with a mild fever and cough sends me a Google Doc where he’s been documenting his symptoms.
 I remind him that I’m not that kind of doctor (nor am I the other kind, yet, come to think of it).
 He’s also a scientist, so I send him some interesting pre-prints on the virus, and point him towards some of the Twitter immunologists/virologists/ epidemiologists that I follow.
 He later becomes my first friend to test positive for SARS-CoV-2, among several others with symptoms that have been unable to get tested.

 Once stay-at-home orders have been issued across most of the country, I decide it’s time to turn off notifications from the New York Times app and dial down my Twitter usage.